 With the roof supports in place, more support beams were cemented into the ground (we weren’t taking any chances) and front panel boards were mounted.
 We tried to google how to build a log store with a 90-degree bend, and couldn’t find any information so we just used our own rational though and basic DIY skills to keep forging ahead.
 The roof joint was by far the biggest headache.

 We borrowed a mitre saw from our neighbour and it was extremely helpful and really accelerated the building process.
-Best part, we still have all 10 fingers on our hands.
+Best part, we still have all 10 fingers.

 To show our growing confidence, we even decided to add some shelves for our log store so that we could have separate areas for large pieces of wood, medium ones and kindling.